-During the year ended December 31, 2021, the Company purchased the equity interest (in the range from 51% to 75%) held by funds managed and/or advised by York Capital Management Global Advisors LLC and its affiliate Sparrow Holdings, L.P. (collectively, "York") (Notes 9 and 10) in the companies owning the containerships Cape Akritas, Cape Tainaro, Cape Artemisio, Cape Kortia and Cape Sounio, with an aggregate capacity of 55,050 TEU, at an aggregate net consideration price of \$88,854 after subtracting term loans of \$302,193 (Note 11) assumed at the time of the acquisition.
-As a result, the Company acquired the controlling interest and became the sole shareholder of the vessel owning companies of the said five container vessels (Note 10).
+During the year ended December 31, 2021, the Company purchased the equity interest (in the range from 51% to 75%) held by funds managed and/or advised by York (Notes 9 and 10) in the companies owning the containerships Cape Akritas, Cape Tainaro, Cape Artemisio, Cape Kortia and Cape Sounio, with an aggregate capacity of 55,050 TEU, at an aggregate net consideration price of \$88,854 after subtracting term loans of \$302,193 (Note 11) assumed at the time of the acquisition.
+As a result, the Company acquired the controlling interest and became the sole shareholder of the vessel owning companies of the five said container vessels (Note 10).
 Any favorable or unfavorable lease terms associated with these vessels were recorded as an intangible asset or liability ("Time charter assumed") at the time of the acquisition.
 The aggregate Time charter assumed, net, at the time of the acquisition as an asset acquisition under ASC 805 "Business Combinations".